sheydinger/opencv-basics/INSTALL.md

   * Drag'n'Drop: Bidirectional
 * Reboot the virtual machine

 **Shared Folders**
 * Check: Auto-mount and Make Permanent

 ## cmake-gui
+* sudo apt install cmake-gui

+## OpenGL
+If trying to configure in cmake, will get "Could NOT filnd OpenGL".
+Need libgl1-mesa-dev:
+* sudo apt install libgl1-mesa-dev

+If trying to configure in cmake, will get "X11_Xt_LIB could not be found.
+Required for VTK X lib.".
+Need libxt-dev:
+* sudo apt install libxt-dev

+## Quicktime NO
+* sudo apt install qttools5-dev NO
+* sudo apt update NO

+## VTK
+Don't get VTK from github.
+Though the tag may show 8.1, it may use 9.0.
+* Download VTK-8.1.0.zip from https://www.vtk.org/download/ within FireFox, save to file.
+* Extract to ~/Documents/VTK-8.1.0
+* Create a directory ~/Documents/VTK-8.1.0-build
+* Open cmake-gui
+  * Where is the source code: ~/Documents/VTK-8.1.0
+  * Where to build the binaries: ~/Documents/VTK-8.1.0-build
+  * Configure
+  * Generate
+* From the VTK-8.1.0-build directory:
+  * make -j2
+  * make install

+## OpenCV

 ## CUDA
 * sudo apt-get intall build-essential